arpansadhu10/BetBuddy_app/README.md

 1. Clone the repo
 2. Install all the packages
 3. Build the app for your preferd platform
 4. Run the App 🚀

+To run on physical devie
+ - adb reverse tcp:8081 tcp:8081
+ - npm start